 From 2015 to 2019, David was honoured to serve in both David Cameron’s and Theresa May’s Cabinets as Secretary of State of Scotland.
 As Secretary of State he oversaw the implementation of Growth Deals worth over £1.3bn to Scotland, while continually making the case for the Union and Scotland’s place in it.

-David remains committed to safe-guarding Scotland’s place in the United Kingdom and standing up for his constituents across Dumfriesshire, Clydesdale, and Tweeddale and is delighted to be re-elected for a fifth time after the December 2019 General Election.
+David remains committed to safe-guarding Scotland’s place in the United Kingdom and standing up for local communities in Dumfriesshire, Clydesdale, and Tweeddale.